Sign up for both an AWS and NetFoundry Accounts if you don't have one. They're free!

 j.
 Hit the “Create” button (NOTE: The Service you just created may take a couple minutes to complete before it becomes available in the list – the icon will turn GREEN when it is ready)

 a.
-From the NetFoundry Console left-hand navigation, select CLIENTS
+From the NetFoundry Console left-hand navigation, select Manage Endpoints and select "Manage Clients" from the list at the top of the screen

 b.
 In the upper right, click the + sign to add a client